Evangelos Marinakis: Philanthropy

 In September 2017, Marinakis sponsored a special conference in Athens in partnership with Harvard University, to focus on football's social responsibility, with specific reference to refugees.
 At the event, Marinakis said: "football can cross borders, overcome ancient enmity and bring millions of people around the world together".
 In November 2017, Marinakis led an aid effort, through Olympiacos, to bring relief to the victims of massive flooding that hit the town of Mandra in the Attica region of Greece.
 The effort, included a large quantity of food, bottled water, and other daily necessities sent to those struggling in the aftermath of the flooding.
 In July 2018, Marinakis donated €1 million through Olympiacos, to help the victims of the deadliest wildfires to hit Greece in decades, which swept through an area near Athens.
 "In these difficult times, all us Greeks need to stand united at the side of our fellow citizens who suffer", the team said in a statement.
 In April 2019, fundraising was completed for the creation of the "Miltiadis Marinakis Professorship for Modern Greek Language and Culture" at the Ohio State University where the local Greek community raised $1 million with Evangelos Marinakis as lead sponsor.
 This move will safeguard the operation of the OSU ‘Modern Greek Studies’ department that was destined to close.

 In November 2020, Nottingham Forest supported Framework's Homeless to Home Challenge major fundraising campaign to combat homelessness.
 Marinakis was praised for the tremendous support.
 In the same month, Nottingham Forest also supported Football Shirt Friday going the extra mile.
 Marinakis was commended for his ongoing community support.
 In December 2020, Angeliki Frangou and Marinakis teamed up to present a $1.8 million donation to an Athens hospital.
 The money funded 12 new intensive care beds.

 On 2 November 2025, Marinakis offered free private healthcare to victims affected by the 2025 Cambridgeshire train stabbing, in which a Nottingham Forest season-ticket holder was injured while protecting a young girl.

+On 15 December 2025, the Hellenic Olympic Committee announced that Marinakis, through his company, had undertaken the costs of renovating the Panathenaic Stadium, as well as he will sponsor the illumination of the facade of the HOC headquarters.